"I just want to talk to you. I won't do you no harm"

 The band continued to tour in the final months of 1968 but announced in December that they would separate the following year in order to persue personnel projects.
 Jimi talked of his own album evoking its title as "Freedom", "Both Ways", "Band Of Gypsys" or "First Rays Of The New Rising Sun".
 He also envisaged an album featuring acoustic work, a string section and The Mormon Tabernacle Choir, to be called "The End of The Beginning".

-So The Jimi Hendrix Experience finally broke up while on tour in June 1969, putting an end to the tensions that had been growing since early 1968.
+There was a brief European tour in early 1969 (with many perfomancess being filmed and recorded), followed by another short tour of the U.S.A., then The Jimi Hendrix Experience finally broke up after a riotous gig June 1969, putting an end to the tensions that had been growing since early 1968.

 Jimi had announced his intention of taking "a year off" but this didn't fit in with his managements plans for him to tour at the end of 1969 !
 Jimi just couldn't face the relentless pressure, having been on tour solidly since October 1966, so he declared that he was not in a fit state to go back on the road once again.
 He settled back in America and took things easy through the rest of 1969 (and in fact getting his year off touring, well 10 months, as he came back to the road in April 1970).